 - b -

-He walks in silently, without knocking, lingers on the doorway for a moment.
+He walks in silently, without knocking, lingers in the doorway for a while.
 The room is empty.
 She's in the middle of unpacking: heaps of clothes piled up on the bed, black on black on black, her only color these days.
 That and a splash of green.

 "I assume you'll be needing some changes around here, cobwebs and mold, to make you feel at home."
 He grins and folds his arms, leaning against the four-poster bed.

 When she looks up, her smirk is already in place, and he gets an eerie feeling he's been expected.
-Does he really run like clockwork to her?
+Does he really run like clockwork for her?

-Voice smooth from years of court life, Morgana responds in kind, "How thoughtful of you, Merlin - but that's missing is you ... tied up to the ceiling."
+Voice smooth from years of court life, Morgana responds in kind, "How thoughtful of you, Merlin - but all that's missing is you - tied to the ceiling."

 "You've picked the wrong place for these games.
 Too high, if you ask me."

-Toying with an untold power, Morgana leans in, teases his jaw.
+Toying with an untold force, Morgana leans in, teases his jaw.
 It twitches.
 Something alarming awakens in his guts.